ninjamuffin10111/hello-1/README.md

 programming you have done this might take you longer than you might expect, but it will be worth it.
-This version of the age-old *Hello World* program covers much more than most and introduces the main concepts and syntax of procedural programming (variables, strings, numbers, lists/arrays, dictionaries/maps, operators, logic, conditionals, functions, math, command line arguments, and more).
+This version of the age-old *Hello World* program covers much more than most and introduces the main concepts and syntax of procedural programming (variables, data types, strings, numbers, booleans, lists/arrays, dictionaries/maps, operators, loops, logic, conditionals, blocks, functions, exceptions, math, command line arguments, code organization, and more).

 ## Planning